Discover Luxembourg-Ville : Musics and Scenes (Dance / Theater)

 It was a few decades after independence, in the second half of the 19th century, that Luxembourg's musical life began to stir.
 It was during this period that such pillars of the Luxembourg repertoire as Jean-Antoine Zinnen (1827-1898), author of Ons Hémécht (the national anthem) and Laurent Menager (1835-1902), the "national composer", made their mark.
 Considered one of Luxembourg's most influential and versatile musicians, Menager's main works included songs, church music, orchestral pieces and operettas, as well as music for brass bands and theater.
 In the 1930s, symphonic music began to develop in the country.
 A fertile period that saw the birth of the Orchestre symphonique de Radio Luxembourg (the forerunner of the Orchestre philharmonique du Luxembourg) led by Henri Pensis, a conductor who remains among the most illustrious.
 In the last decades of the 20th century, the Luxembourg repertoire was enriched by a number of major works - both symphonic and chamber music - by the country's leading composers: Jules Krüger, who sought to import his Debussy influences into Luxembourg music; René Mertzig, a pioneer of Luxembourg music best known for his chamber music; Norbert Hoffmann who, along with Krüger and Mertzig, is considered one of the three founding fathers of symphonic music in Luxembourg; Marcel Wengler, president of the Société Luxembourgeoise de Musique Contemporaine and author of some 80 works (symphonies, concertos, chamber music, works for theater and ballet); Georges Lentz, one of Luxembourg's most-played composers; Claude Lenners, one of the most avant-garde (with a penchant for electronics); Alexander Mullenbach, pianist, composer and conductor; and Camille Kerger, opera composer (and singer) and founding member of the Théâtre National de Luxembourg, which he directed until 2006.

 All local composers (or almost all) have been performed by the Sinfonietta orchestra, a great promoter of contemporary music in the country and abroad since 1999, and above all by the Orchestre Philharmonique du Luxembourg, a local pride led since 2015 by Gustavo Gimeno (succeeding the great French conductor Emmanuel Krivine, now director of the Orchestre national de France).
 This institution, which is committed to promoting local composers, also has a very good reputation for its interpretations of twentieth-century French music.
-Since 2005, the orchestra has been housed inthe Philharmonie, a large white building on the Kirchberg plateau.
+Since 2005, the orchestra has been housed in the Philharmonie, a large white building on the Kirchberg plateau.
 Designed by architect Christian de Portzampac, this new showcase was designed (by Albert Xu) to offer optimum acoustic quality, and can accommodate up to 1,500 people in its Grand Auditorium.
 A major hub for classical music in Luxembourg, which should not, however, overshadow the quality of the venues spread across the country.
 Among these, the Conservatoire de Musique d'Esch-sur-Alzette is one of the most important, with its many classical and jazz concerts by internationally renowned artists and groups.
 The Centre d'arts pluriels Edouard Juncker in Ettelbruck, better known as CAPe, is also a venue renowned throughout the country for the quality and density of its programming.

 As for opera, the best stage in the country is undoubtedly the Théâtre national du Luxembourg (TNL), which not only promotes theatrical creation in the country's three languages (Lëtzebuergesch, French and German), but also opera and contemporary musical creation.
-Opera also takes pride of place at the annual Wiltz Festival, held in the château grounds and featuring prestigious guests.
+Opera also takes pride of place at the annual Wiltz Festival, held in the grounds of the château and featuring prestigious guests.
 An event not to be missed, just like the Echternach International Festival , which since 1975 has offered the chance to experience music in an exceptional setting, whether in the Saints-Pierre-et-Paul church overlooking the town or in Echternach's cultural and congress center, the Trifolion.
 Less well known but just as picturesque, the Bourglinster Music Festival offers chamber music concerts and recitals in the Salle des Chevaliers.

 Jazz